-When eating a large meal, consuming something that weighs more than you do isn’t simply a matter of whether you want to do it; there are also some physical concerns.
-In other words, even if you wanted to eat more than your body weight in food (on some Thanksgiving pasts, I’ve certainly given it a fair shot), how can you possible fit it into your body?
+Many of us tend to overeat during Thanksgiving, but we've got nothing on snakes, some of which might occasionally eat something larger than they are.
+When eating a large meal, consuming something bigger than yourself isn’t simply a matter of whether you want to do it; there are also serious physical concerns.
+In other words, even if you wanted to eat more than your body weight in food (on some Thanksgiving pasts, I’ve certainly given it a fair shot), how can you possibly fit it into your body?
 Something that weighs more than you do is probably larger than you, and it takes some imagination to figure out how you can fit a large object into a smaller object.
 One potential is by chewing your food very well, so that you can maximize your ability to arrange your food once you’ve swallowed it.
 Another option is to select very dense food to eat because a smaller amount of food will weigh more than other, less-dense items.
 I’ve had some stuffing that might have qualified.

 When eating large prey, snakes have an advantage.
 Most people know that the unique morphology of a snake’s jaw allows it to go big at mealtime.
 But, there is a common misconception that snakes can dislocate their jaw, this is not entirely true.
 What’s unique about snakes is that their lower jaws aren’t connected to each other at the front by bone (like ours are) they are connected by a ligament.
 This gives them tremendous flexibility in moving their jaws when swallowing food.